 What Is Chapter 13 Bankruptcy?

 The Chapter 13 plan, or simply the payment plan, is the heart of a Chapter 13 case.
-Chapter 13 is an attempt to "reorganize" a your debt over time.
+Chapter 13 is an attempt to "reorganize" your debt (or your joint debts with your spouse) over time.
 It's a great tool for the debtor who is behind in house payments or car payments.
 Those payments can be caught up with the payment plan over time, thereby saving the house from foreclosure or the car from repossession.
-The plan will also include any past due priority claims, like alimony, child support, or recent income taxes.
+The plan will also include any past-due priority claims, such as alimony, child support, or recent income taxes.

-The Chapter 13 plan can also include payments to unsecured creditors like credit cards and medical bills.
+The Chapter 13 plan can also include payments toward unsecured debt such as credit cards and medical bills.
 A calculation is applied to your income and expenses to determine if you have any disposable income after all your other obligations are met.
-You're expected to devote your disposable income to your plan payment, and that extra money will be used to pay unsecured creditors like those credit cards and medical bills.
-If you have no disposable income, that's okay The debts will still be discharged because you've devoted your best effort to paying your bills through Chapter 13.
+You're expected to devote your disposable income to your plan payment, and that extra money will be used to pay unsecured creditors.

 Chapter 13 Trustee

 The Chapter 13 trustee acts as the main point of contact for a debtor.
 The trustee will review the proposed payment plan and has the authority to challenge the plan in bankruptcy court if they believe that it is improper.
 If the Chapter 13 plan is confirmed by the bankruptcy court, the trustee acts as an intermediary between the debtor and creditors receiving payments.
 Specifically, the debtor makes payments each month to the trustee.
 The trustee then divides up the payment, as established in the Chapter 13 plan, and issues payments to the creditors.

 When you file for Chapter 13 bankruptcy, you must begin making payments to the trustee within 30 days, even if the court as not yet approved the plan.